VikSil/DevOps_with_Kubernetes/Part1/Exercise_1.08/README.md

 ### Commands

-- This exercise used same cluster that was created for [previous exercise](https://raw.githubusercontent.com/VikSil/DevOps_with_Kubernetes/refs/heads/trunk/Part1/Exercise_1.07/Exercise_1.07_commands.png).
+- This exercise used the same cluster that was created for [previous exercise](https://raw.githubusercontent.com/VikSil/DevOps_with_Kubernetes/refs/heads/trunk/Part1/Exercise_1.07/Exercise_1.07_commands.png).
 Loadbalancer HTTP port `80` is exposed to outside requests on `localhost:3011`.

 - Ingress for `log-output` app was removed to prevent a clash.